RiadHossain43/test-case-management-api/README.md

 ```
 yarn start:dev
 ```
-to run all the tests
+To run all the tests
-To run a production environment run the comman

 ```
 npm test